 - Active Australian Service Medal with Somalia, East Timor and Iraq Bar

 - Australian Service Medal with East Timor Bar

 Edwin’s passions are: empowering Indigenous young people to be proud of their identity; providing Indigenous children with the ability to grow up strong in mind, body and spirit; educating Indigenous young people to build strong community leaders and assisting Indigenous youth in improving their employment. opportunities.

 Selina Rowe – Director People, Culture & Communications

 Selina Rowe is a Director, Community Involvement Solutions (CIS).
-Selina holds a Diploma in Leadership and Management and Diploma in Business, and is certified in Human Resource Management, Finance, Events Management and Health and Safety.
-Selina holds a Blue Card and Construction Industry White Card.
-Selina is Operations Manager CG Recruitment and has also held the following roles:
+Selina holds a Diploma in Leadership and Management and Diploma in Business, and is certified in Human Resource Management, Finance, Events Management and Health and Safety, holds a Blue card and Construction Industry White Card.
+Selina is currently the Operations Manager for CG Recruitment and has also held the following roles:

 - Operations Manager Pinnacle Recruitment, Brisbane, QLD

 - Venue/House Manager Carlton Club, London, United Kingdom